 Operational Efficiency and Cost Effectiveness

 Efficiency and cost effectiveness will underpin all our operations.
 The Central Bank will strive to have the people, systems and structures in place to maximise our effectiveness.
-Cost control within our own operations and ensuring the optimum return on the Central Bank's investment portfolio will be key considerations in our financial and planning processes.
+Cost control within our own operations and ensuring the optimum return on the Central Bank's investment portfolio will be key considerations in our financial and planning process.
 Our operations will also be conducted within well-defined risk management and control frameworks and in this regard, please see our EHS Annual Report (internal) for 2015.